openstack/openstack-manuals/doc/networking-guide/source/config-address-scopes.rst

       |                         | 917f9360-a840-45c1-83a1-2a093bd7b376 |
       +-------------------------+--------------------------------------+

 #.
-Connect a router to each of the tenant subnets that have been created, for
+Connect a router to each of the project subnets that have been created, for
    example, using a router called ``router1``:

    .. code-block:: console